rocketcode-dev/content/content/published/every-tech-document/every-tech-document.md

 Your document is probably not a legal record.
 You can change it any time.
 Facts change, notice a spelling mistake, want to clarify a detail?
 Update it.
 It doesn't matter if you published it yesterday or three years ago.
 It's always ok to update the document.

 Most platforms will state the date of the last update.
-This date will be understood by your user as the "this document is current to" date.
+Readers will understand this date as the "this document is current to" date.
 It's one of the things I look at when assessing if a document will meet my needs.
-Therefore, when updating a document from years ago, read through the document in its entirety to check if any facts have changed.
+When updating a document from years ago, read through the document in its entirety to check if any other facts have changed befor republishing it.

 ## Conclusion